ICN Romance and Intimacy Center

 Rule #4: Don’t doubt the presence of pain!

-Rule #6: Your sex life before IC may determine your sex life after IC
+Rule #6: Your sex life before may determine your sex life after the onset of IC and/or pelvic pain

 Rule #7: Intimacy doesn’t always mean intercourse